A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{Social Simulation}: Conducting experiments with human societies is often expensive, anti-ethical, anti-moral, or even unachievable.
-In contrast, agent-based simulation enables researchers to construct hypothetical scenarios under specific rules to simulate a range of social phenomena, e.g., the propagation of harmful information.
-The researcher engages in both observes and intervenes within the system at both macro and micro levels, which enables them to study counterfactual events~\cite{park2022social,li2023you,li2023quantifying,park2023generative,lin2023agentsims,kovavc2023socialai,gao2023s,williams2023epidemic}.
-This process allows decision makers to develop more rational rules or policies.
-For example, Social Simulacra~\cite{park2022social} simulates an online social community and explores the potential of utilizing LLM-based agent simulations to aid decision-makers to improve community regulations. ~\cite{li2023you, li2023quantifying} investigates the behavioral characteristics of LLM-based agents in social networks and the potential impact on social networks.
-In addition, Generative Agents~\cite{park2023generative} and AgentSims\cite{lin2023agentsims} construct towns comprising multiple agents.
-SocialAI School~\cite{kovavc2023socialai} employs simulations to investigate fundamental social cognitive skills that manifest during the course of child development. {S$^3$}~\cite{gao2023s} focuses on Propagation of information, emotion and attitude, while~\cite{williams2023epidemic} concentrates on the transmission of infectious diseases.
+\textbf{Social Simulation}: Previously, conducting experiments with human societies is often expensive, unethical, or even infeasible.
+With the ever prospering of LLMs, many people explore to build virtual environment with LLM-based agents to simulate social phenomena, such as the propagation of harmful information, and so on~\cite{park2022social,li2023you,li2023quantifying,park2023generative,lin2023agentsims,kovavc2023socialai,gao2023s,williams2023epidemic}.
+For example, Social Simulacra~\cite{park2022social} simulates an online social community and explores the potential of utilizing agent-based simulations to aid decision-makers to improve community regulations. ~\cite{li2023you, li2023quantifying} investigates the potential impacts of different behavioral characteristics of LLM-based agents in social networks.
+Generative Agents~\cite{park2023generative} and AgentSims\cite{lin2023agentsims} construct multiple agents in a virtual town to simulate the human daily life.
+SocialAI School~\cite{kovavc2023socialai} employs LLM-based agents to simulate and investigate the fundamental social cognitive skills during the course of child development. {S$^3$}~\cite{gao2023s} builds a social network simulator, focusing on the propagation of information, emotion and attitude. {CGMI~\cite{jinxin2023cgmi} is a framework for multi-agent simulation.
+CGMI maintains the personality of the agents through a tree structure and constructs a cognitive model.
+The authors simulated a classroom scenario using CGMI.}